Buzz Arlett

-Russell Loris Arlett (January 3, 1899 – May 16, 1964), also known as Buzz Arlett, was an American baseball player, sometimes called "the Babe Ruth of the minor leagues."
-Like Ruth, Arlett was a large man, 6 ft 4 in and 230 lb, who began his career as a pitcher before becoming his league's dominant home run hitter.
-He was for many decades the all-time minor league home run king in the United States, until being surpassed by Mike Hessman on August 3, 2015.
-He spent one season with the Philadelphia Phillies of Major League Baseball (MLB).
+Russell Loris "Buzz" Arlett (January 3, 1899 – May 16, 1964), was an American professional baseball player, sometimes called "the Babe Ruth of the minor leagues."
+Arlett began his career as a pitcher with the Oakland Oaks until an arm injury caused him to move to the outfield, where he became a dominant home run hitter.
+He was for many decades the all-time home run leader in the minor leagues.
+His record would not be broken in North America until being surpassed by Héctor Espino of the Mexican League in 1977, or in the United States until Mike Hessman passed him in 2015.
+In 1984, the Society for American Baseball Research voted Arlett the most outstanding player in the history of minor league baseball.

 Early life

-Arlett was the youngest of four sons (Alexander, Harry, Leslie "Dick", and Russell) born to German immigrant Beny and his English wife Lillian.
+Arlett was the youngest of four sons (Al, Harry, Dick, and Russell) born to German immigrant Beny and his English wife Lillian.
 He also had a sister Evelyn.
 During their youth, the Arlett brothers would often play baseball from sunrise till sundown.

 Professional career

-In 1918, Arlett began his professional career by joining his brother (Alexander "Pop" Arlett) on the staff of the Pacific Coast League's Oakland Oaks as a right-handed spitball pitcher.
+In 1918, Arlett began his professional career by joining his brother Al on the pitching staff of the Oakland Oaks of the Pacific Coast League.
 He received his nickname "Buzz" because he was known to cut through opposing batters like a buzz saw.
 He won 108 games as a pitcher.

 In 1923, Arlett became a full-time outfielder.
 As a batter, Arlett was the best slugger of the Pacific Coast League, often leading the league in batting statistics and setting several records.
 In his 13 years in the PCL, Arlett set league records with 251 home runs and 1135 runs batted in (RBIs).

 In 1929 (considered to be his best season as a batter), Arlett hit 39 home runs, earned a .374 batting average and drove in 189 runs.
-He played only for the Oakland Oaks until the 1930 season.
+He played only for the Oakland Oaks through the 1930 season.

 On January 26, 1931, the Philadelphia Phillies purchased Arlett's contract from Oakland.
-Arlett played the entire 1931 season for Philadelphia and it was his only MLB season.
-Already 32 years old, Arlett had an impressive season as a hitter but was regarded as a poor fielder.
+Already 32 years old, Arlett had an impressive season with Philadelphia as a hitter but was regarded as a poor fielder.
 Although Arlett began his career at about 185 pounds, he had gained approximately 50 pounds during his career and had become a sluggish fielder.
 He was used in 94 games as an outfielder and only 13 as a first baseman.
 Although he compiled a .313 batting average and hit 18 home runs — fourth in the National League — his lackluster fielding led the Phillies to use him as a pinch-hitter for much of the season.